 - You can’t button your button-down shirts anymore: You could potentially get away with wearing these longer if you wore another shirt underneath and left it open.

-- You’re starting to feel bloated: This happened for me early on, that’s when I would do the hair-tie trick with my pants.
+- You’re starting to feel bloated: This happened to me early on.
+That’s when I would do the hair-tie trick with my pants.

 Tried and True Maternity Garments

 Is shopping your Achilles heel?
 If you dread the idea of shopping for clothing you’ll end up packing away in a few months, don’t fret.
 I have a few suggestions for you.

 These pieces are highly versatile, and you can wear them far beyond pregnancy.
 You’ll probably be wearing your maternity clothes for the first few months after the baby arrives anyhow.

 - Maxi skirts and dresses: These are stretchier and roomier than most other styles and typically provide good coverage.
 They’re usually flowy and adjustable, better for the warmer months.
 Some may even come with a breastfeeding-friendly top portion to suit you when your baby arrives.